fonsecadh/ed-seminar/trees/ed-trees-seminar-uo258318.md

 ## Removing element 79

 We then remove element 79.
-We transfer elements from the right sibling leaf.
+We transfer elements from the right leaf sibling.
 See **Figure 18**.

 ![Exercise 6.
 Removing element 79](multimedia/trees-6-2.png){height=350px}

 ## Removing element 82

 Now we remove element 82.
-We transfer elements from the left sibling leaf.
+We transfer elements from the left leaf sibling.
 See **Figure 19**.

 ![Exercise 6.
 Removing element 82](multimedia/trees-6-3.png){height=350px}